intel-iot-devkit/how-to-code-samples/README.md

 ## What It Is

-Using an Intel® Edison board, this project lets you create a earthquake detector that will sense motion using the digital accelerometer.
+Using an Intel® Edison board, this project lets you create a BLE scan bracelet that:

-In addition it checks live earthquake data, using the USGS* API.

-It will also display the earthquake on the LCD.
+- monitors for BLE devices that come within range;
+- displays information about detected devices using the OLED display;
+- keeps track of detected devices, using cloud-based data storage.

 ## How It Works